pydata/xarray/doc/io.rst

 .. _CF conventions: http://cfconventions.org/

-You can view this encoding information and control the details of how xray serializes objects, by viewing and manipulating the :py:attr:`DataArray.encoding <xray.DataArray.encoding>` attribute:
+You can view this encoding information (among others) in the :py:attr:`DataArray.encoding <xray.DataArray.encoding>` attribute:

 .. ipython::